Moss Treatment and Control Service Page

 Contact us for more details and pricing.

-To Safely Remove the Moss
+How To Safely Remove the Moss:

 To remove only about 90% of the bulky moss; a garden hoe can work to scrap it off, but it is really tedious since it is not very wide.
-A better tool is to use a stiff-tooth rake and attach a wider scrapper on it, so not to use the teeth of the rake.
+A better tool is to use a stiff-tooth rake and attach a scrapper on it, so not to use the teeth of the rake.
 A stiff 3" to 4" tall strip of aluminum sheet-metal that is taller than the teeth of the rake is attached on the inside edge of the rake.
-It is best to have the bottom edge of the sheet metal bent at a 45 degree angle about 1" up, in towards the handle along the bottom to scrape the moss downwards.
+It is best to have the bottom edge of the sheet metal bent at a 45 degree angle about 1" up, in towards the handle along the bottom edge to scrape the moss downwards.
 This bend can allow the scraper to be a few inches wider than the rake.
 A few small holes are drilled through the sheet-metal to run a few nylon ties through it to fasten it temporarily to the rake teeth.

 Disclaimer:

+It is of course a lot safer to hire a licensed professional to do this type of work, who has plenty of experience up on a roof and is trained to apply these sort of poisonous concoctions.
+If you attempt to follow our instructions here, we cannot accept any liability for your personal safety or damage that could occur.
 Most homeowners are not willing to get up on their roof to do this sort of work, but if you are looking to do this work yourself, bare in mind that OCA Safety Standards say you should be wearing an approved and anchored safety harness if you are working higher than 10' off the ground.

 What if We Do Not Live There?